 MSF´s support to the MoH HIV programme in Saana continues as normal, with 97 per cent of the programme’s 1,300 patients receiving lifesaving antiretroviral treatment despite the tensions and violence in the city.
 These patients come not only from Sana’a, but from several governorates in Yemen.
 MSF has regularly provided blood testing kits to the National Blood Bank in Sana’a since September 2015.

 Since October 2015, MSF has supported dialysis treatment centres in Sana’a, Hajja and Mahweet, and recently began supporting the dialysis centre in Taiz, which treats around 650 patients with kidney failure.
 These patients were at risk of death as the dialysis treatment centres were badly affected by a lack of supplies and had reduced their sessions per patient from three to two.
-MSF is supporting these centres until November 2016, but needs to identify international organisations that are willing support these centres as MSF is focusing on providing life-saving healthcare to war-wounded and victims of violence victims in 10 Yemeni governorates.
+MSF is supporting these centres until November 2016, but needs to identify international organizations that are willing support these centres as MSF is focusing on providing life-saving healthcare to war-wounded and victims of violence victims in 10 Yemeni governorates.
 MSF brought in 240 tonnes of medical supplies for this activity alone at cost of 1.8 million euro over six months.